 Babies with cleft lips alone can usually breastfeed or bottle feed normally.
-Babies with cleft palates require the use of special bottles and nipples, and have difficulty with breastfeeding.
+Babies with cleft palates have difficulty with breastfeeding and will require the use of special bottles and nipples.
 Our feeding specialist provides all the guidance you will need to feed your baby.